Year 6

 Homework and Reading

-- Homework will be set on Friday and due on Wednesday.
+● Homework will be set on Fridays and due on Wednesdays.

 Communication